Reasons to Spend Time Outdoors This Season

 Install an Outdoor Fire Pit

-Toasting marshmallows, telling ghost stories – what doesn’t come to mind when you think of a big blazing fire-pit outdoors?
-From creative camping style snacks for the kids (and the adults) to a romantic ambiance for you and your partner, a fire pit is a nice addition to your cold-weather patio for those chilly nights.
+You know how you always wanted to have a cottage with a fireplace and enjoy the warmth while looking through your window and checking out the beautiful winter view?
+You can have that at home, outdoors!
+Imagine sitting around the firepit with your partner, enjoying a cup of mulled wine, surrounded by snow and the sound of the crackling fire.
+Sounds nice, right?
+From a romantic ambience for you and your partner to creative camping style snacks for the kids (and the adults), a fire pit is a nice addition to your cold-weather patio for those chilly nights.
 You can buy an elevated pit which not only looks good but is easy to store when not in use, or opt for a built-in pit with brick walls if you have the space for it.
+You can always add some bright colours to the furniture around the fire pit and make it extra cosy.

 Build a Gazebo, Covered Porch, or Patio Enclosure

-Say goodbye to unexpected rain ruining your outdoor experience.
+Don’t let the weather ruin your outdoor experience!
 Not only is it aesthetically pleasing, but it’s also playing it safe when you add a gazebo or pergola to the mix in combination with a nice dining area.
-Whether you’d like to enjoy your meal in the shade, want to spend time outside without the risk of rain ruining your food, or you just enjoy the aesthetic, a gazebo or pergola is a great addition to your yard.
+Whether you’d like to enjoy your meal in the shade, want to spend time outside without the risk of rain or snow ruining your food and mood, a gazebo or pergola is a great addition to your yard.

 Screened-in porches do so much for so little.
-They give you the option of hanging out in your patio during the winter without facing the elements (just add a space heater!), and they also provide a safe and scenic space during a rainstorm or when you need to cool off from the extreme heat.
-They also provide a great aesthetic, conjoining the best of the inside and outside worlds.
+They give you the option of hanging out on your patio during the winter without facing the elements – just by adding a space heater, you can transform your winter experience!
+Shocking, right?
+Plus, in the summer, they also provide a safe and scenic space during a rainstorm or when you need to cool off from the extreme heat.

-With the colder seasons comes darker days, and that’s when decorative exterior lighting comes in handy.
-Adding lanterns, battery-operated candles or tea lights, and even white Christmas tree lights can automatically brighten up your patio in the most magical way.
+The days are much shorter and the dark gets more in the way of planning for an after-work gathering.
+Luckily, decorative exterior lighting does the trick.
+Adding lanterns, battery-operated candles tea lights, or even Christmas tree lights can automatically brighten up your patio in the most magical way.
 You can even install a porch light and a dimmer if you want to control the mood lighting a little more throughout the evening.

 Bring in a Hot Tub or Spa